 The MTRES program admits a new cohort of 20 students every fall.

 - Two letters of recommendation

 - A personal statement.
 The personal statement should give the committee a better picture of who you are and is an opportunity to share your personal qualities.
-You should describe what has prepared you and motivates you toward this degree as well as how you plan to apply the degree towards your career.
+You should describe what has prepared you and motivates you toward this degree as well as how you plan to apply the degree to your career.
 It can include a summary of your journey to graduate school, any obstacles you have encountered, and how you have overcome challenges.
 Be sure to proofread for grammar, spelling, and punctuation errors.

 Apply online for the Fall 2023 Cohort!
 (Each cohort capacity is limited to 20 students).